tommyknocker/pdo-database-class/README.md

 ## Testing

-The project includes comprehensive PHPUnit tests for MySQL, PostgreSQL, and SQLite.
+The project includes comprehensive PHPUnit tests for MySQL, MariaDB, PostgreSQL, and SQLite.

 ### Running Tests